WHO WE ARE

 In January 2009, Lotus Bloom built a multi-cultural family resource center from the ground up.
 The space became a vibrant thriving hub for families to gather, learn, and grow and was voted Best New Space For Tots by the East Bay Express newspaper.
 Since then, the organization has grown to operate 3 centers around Oakland.
 In 2020, Lotus Bloom successfully purchased a new center at 2800 Park Boulevard, and is currently raising funds to launch a Center for Early Childhood Innovation.

 From the very beginning, Lotus Bloom challenged itself to become a place in the community where families could celebrate their cultural, linguistic, and unique diversity, yet appreciate and respect their collective differences and commonalities.
 Lotus Bloom approaches working with families with the goal of maximizing every opportunity for interaction, enrichment, language development, and learning in a culturally competent context.
-This means that we look at the conditions of our families (neighborhood, income, violence, poverty, access to quality education, etc.) and cultivate resources within and from outside the community.
+This means that we look at the conditions of our families’ environments and cultivate responsive resources within and from outside the community.

 At Lotus Bloom, we understand that the first three years of life set the foundation for a lifetime of health, learning, and fulfillment.
-Many new parents, however, face barriers to providing their children optimal levels of care and resources.Being the parent of a newborn can be joyful but exhausting, and social isolation is a particular risk factor for mothers who do not have nearby family support, who are unable to afford quality childcare, who are new to the United States, or to the community in which they live, who are juggling childcare with other work and family obligations, and/or who are suffering from depression.
+For many new parents and caregivers, it can be challenging to access information, community, and resources to provide optimal levels of care to their children.Being the parent of a newborn can be joyful but exhausting, and social isolation is a particular risk factor for parents and caregivers who do not have nearby family support, who are unable to afford quality childcare, who are new to the United States, or to the community in which they live, who are juggling childcare with other work and family obligations, who are consistently discriminated against because of race, age, gender, ability and sexual orientation, and/or who are manage mental health challenges.